 Approximately 75% of borrowers use Prosper to consolidate or refinance existing debt.
 The remaining 25% of borrowers use their loan for home improvement, business funding, medical or healthcare financing or other purposes.
 On average, borrowers have credit scores around 700 and annual incomes of $80,000 and are in their mid-40s.
 This is much higher than the minimum requirements–Prosper only requires a minimum credit score of 640 and at least $1 in stated annual income (other requirements apply).

 Prosper is also a convenient choice for medical financing, as the lender works directly with a variety of medical providers across the country.
-Through this program, you can apply for up to $100,000 based on your creditworthiness.
-Borrowers with credit scores of at least 640 are eligible to apply for a standard Prosper personal loan up to $35,000.
-For borrowers with credit scores of 740 or more, you can borrow between $20,000 to $100,000 with APRs from 6% to 16%.
+Through this program, you can apply for up to $35,000.
 They make medical financing available for procedures such as facelift surgeries and tummy tucks or infertility treatments for men and women.
+Depending on what type of procedure you're getting and your credit score, you may be able to qualify for 0% interest.
 Because Prosper's platforms can be integrated into the your provider's office systems, you may even be able to apply for medical financing at your doctor's or dentist's office.
 Examples of providers Prosper has worked with include the CRC Health Group and Apollo Endosurgery.

 The lender also offers a free personal finance mobile app, Prosper Daily, to help borrowers better manage their spending.
 Through the app, you can connect your credit card accounts, track your spending, view your credit score and flag any suspicious or fraudulent charges.
 The app can help you set budgets, track your monthly spending relative to the previous month and identify recurring subscriptions you pay.
 You don’t need to take out a loan through Prosper to use the app.